Accredited, multi-media online course. Study from anywhere in the world.

 “I already had some experience of creating haircare products but I wanted to delve more into the science of hair to formulate products to suit different hair types.
 I knew how to formulate for oily or dry hair, but not for other types or types in between, so the course was very helpful.

-I now know how to formulate correctly for African hair type.
+I now know how to formulate correctly for Afro-textured hair.
 I can now calculate the active matter for my shampoos formulas as I didn’t know how to determine this or what active matter to aim for.

 The Diploma in Natural Haircare Formulation course provided me with some new formulas such as making a solid shampoo that’s soap free, a conditioner bar and heat styling products.